jrmi/pyfiles/README.rst

     $ pyfiles store <file path> <file.namespace> <file.name> <version>

-`version` can respect the format based on time: YYYY.MM.DD-Rev or any `semver <https://semver.org/>`_ like X.Y.Z
+`version` should respect the format: YYYY.MM.DD-Rev or any `semver <https://semver.org/>`_ like X.Y.Z

 To list all version of a file: